-Note (2) - Summary of Significant Accounting Policies: There have been no changes to the Company's significant accounting policies from those described in Note 1 to the Company's audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2021.
+Note (2) - Summary of Significant Accounting Policies: There have been no material changes to the Company's significant accounting policies from those described in Note 2 to the Company's audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2022.

-Note (3) - Recently Issued Accounting Guidance: In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13"), which changes the way companies evaluate credit losses for most financial assets and certain other instruments.
+Note (3) - Recently Issued Accounting Guidance: In June 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13"), which will change the way companies evaluate credit losses for most financial assets and certain other instruments.
 For trade and other receivables, held-to-maturity debt securities, loans and other specified instruments, entities will be required to use a new forward-looking "expected loss" model to evaluate impairment, potentially resulting in earlier recognition of allowances for losses.
-The new standard also requires enhanced disclosures, including the requirement to disclose the information used to track credit quality by year of origination for most financing receivables.
+The new standard will also require enhanced disclosures, including the requirement to disclose the information used to track credit quality by year of origination for most financing receivables.
 The guidance must be applied using a cumulative-effect transition method.
 ASU 2016-13 is effective for fiscal years beginning after December 15, 2022, and for interim periods within those fiscal years (the fiscal year ending June 30, 2024 for the Company), with early adoption permitted.
 The Company is currently evaluating the impact that adopting this guidance may have on its consolidated financial statements.